muxinc/tizen-mux/README.md

-# yourPlayer-mux
+# tizen-mux

-The yourPlayer plugin for Mux Analytics
+The tizen plugin for Mux Analytics

 ## Using